-There is a great deal of helpful information on the Parish Resources website to help parishes understand Gift Aid here and on the Church of England site regarding the Gift Aid Small Donations Scheme (GASDS) here.
+There is a great deal of useful information on the Church of England site to help parishes understand Gift Aid and the Gift Aid Small Donations Scheme (GASDS) here.
 It is now possible to collect Gift Aid declarations verbally and by email.

 Gift Aid Small Donations Scheme (GASDS)

 A Small Donation is a cash donation of £30 or less.
 HMRC recently allowed contactless card donations of £30 or less (collected on or after 6 April 2019) to be claimed under GASDS.
 A church can only claim up to a maximum of £8,000 in Small Donations of donated income per tax year per church.
-The majority of eligible donations will be received as offerings during church services, either as loose cash, card payments or as regular envelopes from donors for whom a Gift Aid declaration has not been received.
+The majority of eligible donations will be received as offerings during church services, as loose cash, card payments or regular envelopes without a Gift Aid declaration.

-There is a relationship (x10) between the Gift Aided donations and that which can then be claimed through the GASDS Scheme from cash donations (includes contactless donations).
-Therefore, to claim through GASDS parishes must receive a certain amount of Gift Aided donations.
+There is a relationship (x10) between the Gift Aided donations and the amount which can then be claimed through the GASDS Scheme from cash donations (includes contactless donations).
+Therefore, to claim through GASDS, parishes must receive a certain level of Gift Aided donations.
 See the examples below: